 Hmm…a lonely, depressed, trash-addicted raccoon fighter??
 Yeah, I was starting to like this dog.

 Samson worked to reverse his reputation as a wayward drifter.
-Counselors told me he was tagging along on overnight hikes and protecting the little campers from raccoons.
+Counselors told me he was tagging along on overnight hikes and protecting the campers from raccoons.
 When he wasn’t hiking, he slept under my table in the art room or waited outside the mess hall for meals to end (and the inevitable handouts that followed).
-When I was ready for bed I’d just stand in the middle of the field and whistle.
-Out of the dark corners of camp a little black form came running, and together we walked to our cabin.
+When I was ready for bed I stood in the middle of the field and whistled.
+Out of the dark a little black form came running, and together we walked to our cabin.

-One afternoon in late summer I was cleaning the artroom when across the field I spotted a familiar portly shape.
-Scotty’s truck was parked out front of the mess hall, and Samson was approaching it with purpose.
-What was he doing?
+In August I was cleaning the artroom when across the field I spotted a familiar portly shape.
+Scotty’s truck was parked out front of the mess hall and Samson was approaching it with purpose.
 I watched him sniff the air.
 He looked left, then right, then strode up to the back tire of Scotty’s truck and watered the entire hubcap.
 One wheel wasn’t enough though…no, not for all those cold winter days getting kicked out of the heated buildings.
-He trotted a few feet and peed all over the front tire too.
-An entire state park to pee in and Sam randomly chooses Scotty’s back AND front tires?
-I don’t think so.
-I’d just witnessed canine revenge, and I loved this dog for it.
+He peed all over the front tire too.
+This dog knew how to plot revenge, and I loved him for it.

 On a two-day break between camp sessions I took Sam into the city for a vet visit.
-My coworkers tried to prep me for what they thought would be bad news: that dog is old, he’s sick, he’s old AND sick, etc. But after a thorough check-up the vet said that Sam was only 4 or 5 years old.
+My coworkers tried to prep me for what they thought would be bad news: that dog is old, he’s sick, he’s old AND sick, etc. But the vet said that Sam wasn’t old.
 “He’s just had a terrible life is all.”
-I was told that the nicks on his ear, the ones I’d assumed were from fighting raccoons, were actually from frostbite.
-Poor Sam…no wonder he hates being cold.
-He’s now 11 going on 12.
-Hopefully he’s got a few more years of adventure in him.
+He said the nicks on Sam’s ear, the ones I’d assumed were from fighting raccoons, were actually from frostbite.